“In Africa, music is created to help people rise above the pain and suffering of daily life, to transcend all evils with the joy of music.”

 -- Babá Ken

 Nigerian master musician Babá Ken Okulolo is one of the few popular African musicians of today whose roots extend deep into his country’s musical history and traditions.
-As a bandleader and educator, he spreads a universal, uplifting message, sharing the healing magic of African music with every audience, while preserving and imparting its techniques with accuracy and integrity.
+As a bandleader and educator, he spreads a universal, uplifting message — the healing magic of African music — to every audience, while preserving and imparting its techniques with accuracy and integrity.

 Babá Ken’s early career spans the Nigerian palm-wine, highlife, Afrobeat, and Afro-rock eras.
 He is known for early stints with many Nigerian music legends, including Afrobeat creator Fela Anikulapo Kuti, King Sunny Ade, Tony Allen, Dr. Victor Olaiya , Steve Rhodes, Orlando Julius and the seminal Afro-rock group Monomono.
 The Nigerian Journalists’ Association has five times voted Okulolo the country’s best bassist.
-He is the founder of the international super-group KOTOJA.
+He is the founder of the international super-group BABÁ KEN & KOTOJA, which inspired Dan Storper to start the Putumayo World Music label.

-Now based in the U.S., his warm, smiling personality enlivens three distinct groups: the exciting AFRO-GROOVE CONNEXION, the all-star WEST AFRICAN HIGHLIFE BAND, and the acoustic NIGERIAN BROTHERS.
-He teaches African percussion, instrumental techniques and music appreciation to students of all ages, and he is an instructor at UC Berkeley’s Young Musicians Program.
+Now based in the U.S., his warm, smiling personality enlivens several distinct groups: the exciting BABÁ KEN & KOTOJA, the all-star WEST AFRICAN HIGHLIFE BAND, the folk group BABÁ KEN OKULOLO & the NIGERIAN BROTHERS, and the lively BABÁ KEN & the AFRICAN DRUMMERS.
+He teaches African instrumental technique, percussion, and music appreciation to students and groups of all ages, serving 8 years as an instructor at UC Berkeley’s Young Musicians Program.

 Inspired, as a teen he apprenticed himself to his uncle, the late guitarist Miller Okulolo.
 He began playing bass, sitting in with groups coming through town.
 Soon, he was touring regionally with the highlife band Harmony Searchers, and he was heard by a talent scout for the great bandleader Dr. Victor Olaiya.
 The young bassist with the 'roots' feel was persuaded to leave his homeland and head for the giant city of Lagos.
-Gathering his courage, the young man embarked upon what would become a national, and then international, career.
+Gathering his courage, still in his teens, he embarked upon what would become a national, and then international, career.

 Babá Ken became a mainstay on the Nigerian music scene, touring Europe with various groups, producing and performing on countless recordings, including his own hit album, "Talking Bass" (EMI), and leading his own band, Positive Vibrations.
 The Nigerian Journalists’ Association five times voted him the country’s top bassist.